Brendan Rodgers: Management style

 Rodgers believes in his teams keeping possession of the ball and playing a flowing passing and attacking game with the ball always moving; defensively, he likes his team to put a lot of pressure on the opposing team.

 His Liverpool team during the 2013–14 season interchanged from 4–5–1 to 3–5–2 to 4–4–2 to 4–3–3 to a diamond formation.
 Steven Gerrard described Rodgers' one-on-one management as the best he had seen.

 Personal life

 Rodgers separated from his wife, Susan, in the summer of 2014; the couple divorced in December 2015.
-They have two children – a son, Anton, also a footballer, and a daughter, Mischa.
-Rodgers got engaged to Charlotte Searle in February 2016, and they married in June 2017.
+They have two children – a son, Anton, also a footballer, and a daughter.
+Rodgers also has a stepdaughter with Charlotte Searle, with whom he got engaged in February 2016, and they married in June 2017.
 He is a boyhood Celtic fan.
 On 6 March 2019, thieves broke into his home in Glasgow, stealing family possessions and medals he won at Celtic.

 In June 2011, Rodgers joined a team representing the Football League to climb Mount Kilimanjaro in aid of Marie Curie Cancer Care in honour of his mother – who died in 2010 – and his father – who died of cancer in 2011.
 In June 2014, he was awarded an honorary Doctor of Science degree by the University of Ulster.